Long-time behavior of solutions to a fluid dynamic shape optimization problem via phase-field method: Solutions of the governing equations

 \subsection{Existence of solutions for the stationary governing equations}

 We next discuss the existence of solutions to the stationary equations.
 As in the case of the time-dependent system, we are also interested in the linear case as well as an adjoint system for the stationary problem.
-For proof of these results we again refer to, e.g., \cite{abergel1990,temam1977}.
+For proofs of the corresponding results we again refer to, e.g., \cite{abergel1990,temam1977}.